gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.5.1
+Updated alert - `SearchHeadLevel - Scheduled Searches That Cannot Run` tweak to find more results

+Updated streamfilter/streamfilterwildcard python files to import lib relative to the current app name

 ### 2.5.0
 New dashboard `HEC Performance` (original from [camrunr's github](https://github.com/camrunr/hec_perf_report/blob/master/hec_perf_report.xml))